Standardized tools and automated processes free your team to focus on clients, not troubleshooting.

 Standardized toolset & configurations

-One approved way to do things — devices, apps, security settings, access rules — so your environment is predictable and supportable.
+One approved way to do things — devices, apps, security settings, access rules — tailored to your industry.
+CPAs get standardized tax software builds, attorneys get uniform practice management configurations, physicians get HIPAA-compliant device policies.
+Predictable and supportable.

 Automated provisioning & onboarding